Press

 Appendix

 Sarkozy was elected president of France in 2007.
 His marriage came to an end after a few months that he started his tenure.
 The (international) press jumped on it.
-Here a quote on 2007 October 19:
+Here a quote from 2007 October 19:

 A first reaction could be that the Le Monde journalist is nicely put in his place.
 The second reaction could be why did the New York Times publish this?
 The third reaction is why the condescending "he launched into a tirade"?
 The next reaction could be: you folks please get lost ...